 The HPV vaccine is free in New Zealand for those between 9 and 26 years old and is available through school immunisation programmes as well as GPs, health centres and some family planning clinics.
-It is important to note that if your child missed getting their HPV vaccination at school in Years 7 or 8, this is still available free through GP services until the age of 27.
+If children miss out in Year 8 at school, vaccination is still available free through GP services until the age of 27.

 The HPV vaccine protects from 6 types of cancer, including cancers of the throat, cervix, vulva, penis and anus.
 It is safe, effective and long-lasting.

 Aotearoa is currently at 67% vaccination coverage of children born in 2006, with Māori coverage only at 53%.
 We need to increase our HPV vaccination rates over 75% at least, to protect our tamariki from HPV-cancers in later life.

 Cervical screening is offered every 3 years to anyone with a cervix aged 25 - 69 and detects early cell changes before they become cancerous.

 In 2023, Aotearoa will replace cervical 'smear' testing with HPV screening.
 This is a more effective test that for most women is only needed every 5 years, and in some situations can be done at home using a long cotton swab.

 NZ will not be offering HPV screening until 2023.
 It is important that people with a cervix aged between 25 - 69 years continue to have cervical screening tests when they are due and not wait for the new test.

 NZ has a target of over 80% of people with a cervix (aged between 25-69) regularly screened.
 We are not meeting this target for Māori, Pacific and Asian people.